What areas for improvement would you ask of Ofsted?

 All schools take part in SSRE, making judgments about themselves that are externally validated.

 ‘SSRE is an ongoing continual process, not just a one-off inspection.
 SSRE requires schools to evaluate what they are doing well and where they need to improve.
 The [external] validation either confirms a school’s judgments or helps it re-evaluate them – perhaps finding, for example, that a school has been overly self-critical or that it doesn’t quite yet have evidence to support a judgment … The main aim of the validation process is to provide professional support to schools to help them to refine their own judgments.
 (Moorcroft: July 2016)

 The first SSRE cycle took place from 2008 to 2011 and a second cycle started in September 2013, is now complete.
-Clearly England is behind with this process and I’m certain the Isle of Man are already making progress.
+Clearly, England is behind with this process and I’m certain the Isle of Man is already making progress.